cyx669521/cyx669521.github.io/_pages/about.md

 ## Publications
 ### 2021
-<font color=#008000 >*Self-supervised Change Detection in Multi-view Remote Sensing Images*</font>

-IEEE Transactions on Geoscience and Remote Sensing, Vol. 59, In press, 2021.
+*Self-supervised Change Detection in Multi-view Remote Sensing Images* IEEE Transactions on Geoscience and Remote Sensing, Vol. 59, In press, 2021.

-**ARU-Net: Reduction of Atmospheric Phase Screen in SAR Interferometry Using Attention-based Deep Residual U-Net** IEEE Transactions on Geoscience and Remote Sensing, Vol. 59, In press, 2021.
+*ARU-Net: Reduction of Atmospheric Phase Screen in SAR Interferometry Using Attention-based Deep Residual U-Net* IEEE Transactions on Geoscience and Remote Sensing, Vol. 59, In press, 2021.